ISRAELI POLITICAL SYSTEM

 For anyone interested in political systems, that of the state of Israel is particularly fascinating for a number of reasons.

 The head of the Israeli state is the President who is an apolitical ceremonial figurehead.
 The President is elected by the Knesset for a seven year term and is limited to a single term.
-The current holder of the position is Shimon Peres who previously represented five political parties in the Knesset and twice served as Prime Minister.
+In July 2021, Isaac Herzog assumed the office and is expected to serve until 2028.

 Israel has an unusual system of deputy leaders of three kinds: Acting Prime Minister, Deputy Prime Minister, and Vice Prime Minister.

-The Acting Prime Minister takes the place of the Prime Minister if he or she is temporarily incapacitated while the incumbent is still in office for a period up to 100 consecutive days.
+The Alternate Prime Minister takes the place of the Prime Minister if he or she is temporarily incapacitated while the incumbent is still in office for a period up to 100 consecutive days.
 The holder of this position can additionally be head of a Government Department.
-In the current Cabinet, nobody has been appointed to this position.
+Currently this position is held by Yair Lapid.

 The Prime Ministers appoints a Cabinet, the membership of which must be approved by the Knesset.
 Any new appointment to the Cabinet must similarly be approved by the Knesset.
 Most Ministers are members of the Knesset although only the Prime Minister and the Designated Acting Prime Minister are formally required to be members.